Chile’s Irish Flavor

 Chile is a long, narrow, mountainous, beautiful country on the Pacific Ocean, its tip so far south that the last water to be spied from the mainland is the Straits of Magellan and the next landfall after the islands just below them is Antarctica.

-The Chilean national language is Spanish, but enclaves of different native Indian languages still persist.
+The Chilean national language is Spanish, but enclaves of different Native American languages still persist.
 English is not widely spoken, being a second language mostly for urban dwellers or the emerging international business community.

 So remote from Ireland and Irish culture is Chile that it seems incredulous to find that the most revered person in its history is an Irishman.
 And yet, coming from the airport into downtown Santiago, surrounded by the snow-capped Andes, with the bus passing a long, colorful line of “huasos” (cowboys) wearing the traditional horseman’s long poncho or “manta de castilla” headed for a Chilean rodeo, suddenly, incongruously, there it is: Avenida O’Higgins.